JoyceMatos/Library/README.md

 - **Endpoint** is a file that generates the URL used to make API calls based on a particular endpoint.

 - **SwiftDate** and **IQKeyboard** is used to easily format dates and dismiss the keyboard.

+## Bugs

+- Time label displays EDT.
+This should be changed to represent the device's time zone.